 The protagonist is Takeshi Kovacs (played by Will Yun Lee), an Asian and a former member of an organisation that was fighting against the new world order that would be dominated by the higher classes, because of the newly invented “stacks” and the immortality they provide.
 Kovacs (now Joel Kinnaman) wakes up after 250 years in a world he was fighting against.
 He is the property of the richest man in the world, James Purefoy’s Laurens Bancroft, who has charged him with solving his “murder”.
 If he can do that, he will win his freedom and a small fortune.
 If he doesn’t, well…In his quest to solve this murder mystery, Takeshi makes a few friends and a lot of enemies.
 There is a Police Lieutenant, Ortega, played by the driven Martha Higareda.
 Ortega is interested in Takeshi as he is wearing the sleeve of her dead boyfriend.
 Then there is Bancroft’s wife, who has her own motives to hamper the investigation and makes ample use of her feminine charms to do that.
 There is also an AI hotel manager modelled after Edgar Allan Poe, and one of my favourite characters in the show.

-Honestly, the show offers a lot of fun.
+The show offers a lot of fun.
 The pace is breakneck, so much so that multiple things seem to be happening simultaneously.
 The world, probably because of the money and the stunning and subtle visual touches, seems lived in, and this is despite the lack of spoon-feeding in terms of world-building.
-The action scenes are spectacular, particularly one in which multiple naked women fight Ortega.
+The action scenes are spectacular, particularly one (that you should not miss) in which multiple naked women fight Ortega.
 If you perceive television as purely a visual medium, you cannot go wrong with this show.
-The acting is also good.
+The acting is also pretty good.
 Even Kinnaman does a fine job, although his limited ability to emote is more manifest in this demanding role.
 Purefoy is, well, classic Purefoy.
 He is the same flamboyant Roman General Antony of HBO’s Rome, presiding over the unwashed proletariat, and I am glad.

 Where Altered Carbon slips up is the philosophical implications that it strangely chooses to gloss over.
 I was especially interested in how the show dealt with immortality and how it affected people.
 Sadly, it did not go beyond the superficialities.
 It is a fact that death shapes us.
 As teens, we are full of hope about our professional and married life.
 After marriage, we hope for children.
 After our career ends, we wish for a comfy retirement.
 And life goes on… until it does not.
 Somewhere inside our mind, our impending death continues to affect our actions.
 So what would happen if you could download your consciousness into a device before your death, and wake up in a new body with your old memories?
 How will that change humanity?
 After living for hundreds of years, what kind of a person you become?
 Do you even stay human?